vtex/ux-writing/docs/text-patterns/errors.md

 ### Error 404

+#### Full page

 **Sorry, we couldn't find this page**

 The content you are looking for was not found or does not exist anymore.
-Check the web address, or return to the Admin Home.
+Please check the web address, or return to the Admin Home.
 ERROR 404

+#### Alert/notification component

+Sorry, we couldn't find this page.
+Please check the web address, or return to the Admin Home.

 ### Error 405

+#### Full page

 **Sorry, you don't have access to this page**